ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. If the date of birth indicates that the registration is for a child is less than 5 years and if parent/guardian’s UIN does not exist then the system ensures parent/guardian is registered first and at least RID is available.
 1. The system captures parent/guardian's details: Registration ID/Name/-Biometrics/PoR (Processor will pick up parent/guardian's registration first prior to child)
 #### E. Mark an individual as Foreigner or Non-Foreigner
-For every new registration, the system provides an option on the demographic details page for the Registration Officer to mark an individual as either a citizen of that country or a Foreigner.
+For every new registration, the system provides an option on the demographic details page for the registration officer to mark an individual as either a citizen of that country or a Foreigner.

-If the Registration Officer selects the desired option, indicates that the individual is a Foreigner.
+If the registration officer selects the desired option, indicates that the individual is a Foreigner.
 If option is not selected, indicates that the individual is a citizen of that country.
 #### F. Register a non-pre-registered individual
 When a registration officer starts a new registration for a non-pre-registered individual (an individual who does not have PRID), the registration officer will capture the demographic and biometric details to register the individuals.

-If Registration Officer determines that the non-pre-registered individual’s date of birth is less than 5 years old, then refer to the feature related to [**Register an individual who is less than 5 years old**](#d-register-an-individual-who-is-less-than-5-years-old).
+If registration officer determines that the non-pre-registered individual’s date of birth is less than 5 years old, then refer to the feature related to [**Register an individual who is less than 5 years old**](#d-register-an-individual-who-is-less-than-5-years-old).
 #### G. Enter the demographic details for registration

 **(i) The Registration Officer opts to initiate a new registration**